Dong Xian: Relationship with Emperor Ai and Ascension

 The edict's wording followed that of the alleged wording of Emperor Yao when he passed his throne to Emperor Shun, and greatly surprised and shocked all who read it.

 Despite his ascension to such a great post, Dong continued to accompany Emperor Ai at all times in the palace, not handling the important matters that his post should have required him to handle.
-At the same time, his father Dong Gong was promoted to an honorary post while his younger brother Dong Kuanxin (董寬信) was made the director of imperial equine operations, succeeding Dong Xian.
+At the same time, his father Dong Gong was promoted to an honorary post, while his younger brother Dong Kuanxin (董寬信) was made the director of imperial equine operations, succeeding Dong Xian.
 Many members of the Dong clan were made imperial attendants or deputy ministers.

 Death

 In August 1 BC, Emperor Ai suddenly died at the age of 24 without an heir.
 Dong Xian, as the commander of the armed forces, was the most powerful official at court, but he was paralyzed by this sudden event.
 Grand Empress Dowager Wang took decisive action; she proceeded to Weiyang Palace and seized the imperial seal.
 She then summoned Dong, who was caught by surprise and was unable to act.
 Grand Empress Dowager Wang summoned her nephew Wang Mang back to the palace as well and transferred the command of the imperial guard from Dong to Wang.

 Wang Mang then ordered the palace secretary to issue an article of impeachment against Dong, accusing Dong of failing to attend to Emperor Ai when he had been ill.
 Dong was prohibited from entering the palace, and was relieved of his post the next day.
 After knowing of his dismissal, Dong and his wife committed suicide, and were buried that night.
 Wang Mang disinterred him to make sure that he was in fact dead, and then had him reburied within a prison.
-The entire Dong clan was exiled to Hepu (合浦, in modern Zhanjiang, Guangdong) and their assets forfeited to the imperial treasury.
+The entire Dong clan was exiled to Hepu (合浦, in modern Zhanjiang, Guangdong) and had their assets forfeited to the imperial treasury.